django-commons/controls/README.md

 ## Team Change Playbook

-1. If they are a real human and are reasonably trustworthy, response with "Approved" and nothing else
+1. If they are a real human and are reasonably trustworthy, comment "Approved" and close the issue manually
 2. Add the member to requested team(s)

 ## New Repository Admin Playbook